AKSW/QuitStore/README.md

 Enable garbage collection.
 With this option activated, git will check for garbage collection after each commit.
 This may slow down response time but will keep the repository size small.

+`-v`, `--verbose` and `-vv`, `--verboseverbose`

+Set the loglevel for the standard output to verbose (INFO) respective extra verbose (DEBUG).

+`-l`, `--logfile`

+Write the log output to the given path.
+The path is interpreted relative to the current working directory.
+The loglevel for the logfile is always extra verbose (DEBUG).

 ## API

 Execute a query with curl